solidi/hl-mods/workspace/redist/readme.txt

     - Constrain shell size to small size
     - Fixed delta.lst 62 to 32 engine crash
     - Disabled flips under water
+    - Corrected Frostfire overview bitmap
+    - Fixed incorrect kick and punch deaths that should have been fall damage

 Beta 3 Features: